Skip to content

 Building RetroArch separately

 Open Xcode.
 Open your chosen project file in the Xcode IDE and build (⌘-B) and run (⌘-R) it there.
+The default scheme should be RetroArch and that is what is used for building the DMG image available on the buildbot.

-Core Compilation
+Core Compilation (optional)

-The easiest way to build all the cores is to use libretro-super.
+If you choose to build the cores yourself, the easiest way to build all the cores is to use libretro-super.

 To build all cores for OSX, run